SmartTokenLabs/ST404/README.md

 - **Dynamic Token ID System**: Efficient and unique token identification is achieved by generating token IDs through user address concatenation with an index.
 - **Optimised Gas Consumption**: The approach reduces gas costs for ERC20 transactions while preserving ERC721's unique features.
 - **ERC20 and ERC721 Compatibility**: This contract fully supports both interfaces, optimizing transaction efficiency and dynamic collectibility.
 This includes enabling users to execute ERC20 transfer(address recipient, uint256 amount) to transfer their entire balance, regardless of the malleable and solidified NFT tokens mechanism, for seamless integration and user flexibility.

-- **Unified Token Transfer Mechanism**: This contract supports a unified ERC20 transfer function applicable to both malleable tokens and solidified NFTs.
-While malleable tokens are queued to be transferred first, **the contract does allow solidified tokens to be transferred out via the ERC20 mechanism when no more malleable tokens are left**.
-This design guarantees that all tokens, regardless of their state, can participate in ERC20 mechanism and DeFi markets, maximising liquidity.
-However, it also implies users must exercise caution to avoid inadvertently transferring solidified NFTs through ERC20 transfers unintendedly, especially when dealing with their final tokens.
+- **Unified Token Transfer Mechanism**: This contract uniquely supports a unified ERC20 transfer function that applies to both malleable and solidified NFT tokens.
+Initially, malleable tokens are prioritized for transfers.
+Importantly, **solidified tokens can indeed be transferred via the ERC20 mechanism once all malleable tokens have been transferred**.
+This ensures every token, regardless of its state, remains fully participatory in ERC20 transactions and the broader DeFi ecosystem, maximising liquidity.
+Users are advised to exercise caution to ensure solidified NFTs are not unintentionally transferred through ERC20 transactions, particularly when malleable tokens are depleted.

 ## Design Details